mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/legal/index.md

 navigationTitle: Legal
 title: Legal
 menuWeight: 270
-excerpt: Konvoy Legal Informaton
 excerpt: List of Third-party trademarks mentioned in the Konvoy documentation
 render: mustache
-beta: true <!-- Set this to true if this is a beta topic, set to false or remove otherwise. -->
+beta: false <!-- Set this to true if this is a beta topic, set to false or remove otherwise. -->
 enterprise: false
 ---